mattiasw/browserloop/docs/API.md

 BrowserLoop supports cookie-based authentication for capturing screenshots of login-protected pages.
 This feature enables you to capture authenticated content by injecting session cookies into the browser context.

+**📖 For comprehensive cookie extraction guides, browser extension recommendations, and step-by-step instructions for popular sites, see the [Cookie Authentication Guide](COOKIE_AUTHENTICATION.md).**

 ### Cookie Parameter

 The `cookies` parameter accepts either: